Parallel tree algorithms for AMR and non-standard data access: Principles and conventions

 \section{Principles and conventions}

 \seclab{principles}

+Our algorithms do not rely on nearest neighbor relations but on the SFC order that defines and encodes the parallel partition.
+As a benefit, the algorithms presented here share the property that the forest need not be 2:1 balanced and that they do not depend on a ghost layer.
+We abstain from incremental tree encodings \cite{BaderBockSchwaigerEtAl10} to ensure that all elements are individually accessible.

+While we maintain the notion of elements, they need not necessarily refer to a classical finite element or a numerical solver context.
+We allow for arbitrary-size application data to be redistributed in parallel in the same optimized way that is used for the adaptive mesh, which opens up the performance and scalability established for managing meshes \cite{BursteddeGhattasGurnisEtAl10, IsaacBursteddeWilcoxEtAl15} to many sorts of data.
+We hint at various examples and use cases in the respective sections of this paper.

 Throughout the paper, we will be dealing with integers exclusively.
 When referring to integer intervals $[ a, b ) \cap \sZ$, we omit the intersection for brevity.
 All arrays are 0-based.
-Cumulative arrays (i.e., arrays storing partial sums) are typeset in uppercase fraktur.
+Cumulative arrays (i.e., arrays storing partial sums) are typeset in uppercase fraktur ($\arrE$).
 We denote the number of parallel processes (MPI ranks) by $P$, the number of trees in the forest of octrees by $K$, and the global number of elements (leaves of the forest) by $N$.
 Thus, a process number reads $p \in [ 0, P )$ and a tree number $k \in [ 0, K )$.